yasglobal/remove-links-and-scripts/readme.txt

 2. Activate the Remove Links and Scripts plugin through the `Plugins` menu in WordPress.
 3. Configure the plugin by going to the menu `Remove Links and Scripts` that appears in your admin menu

 == Screenshots ==

-* YOu can select the options from the settings page ([here](http://www.example.com/wp-admin/admin.php?page=remove-links-scripts-settings)).
+* You can select the options from the settings page ([here](http://www.example.com/wp-admin/admin.php?page=remove-links-scripts-settings)).

 == Frequently Asked Questions ==